ethereum/solidity-website/src/posts/2026-04-16-pattern-matching-in-core-solidity.md

 As we described in our
 [Core Solidity deep dive](https://soliditylang.org/blog/2025/11/14/core-solidity-deep-dive/), Core Solidity introduces algebraic data types (ADTs) and pattern matching as first-class language features.
-This post digs into why these features matter for smart contract safety, and how the pattern matching compiler in the Core Solidity prototype is implemented.
+This post explains why these features matter for smart contract safety — not just as language niceties, but as a way to eliminate an entire class of bugs at compile time that today costs real money to find and fix.

 ## Why Classic Solidity Needs Better Data Modeling